 Disney is just for kids, right?
 Think again.
-Whether you’re reliving childhood memories or visiting for the first time, a Disney vacation is a blast for adults of all ages too.
-As a veteran of several grown-ups only trips, here are my best tips for making the most of your vacation to Disney World for adults only.
+Whether you’re reliving childhood memories or visiting for the first time, a Disney vacation is a blast for grown-ups of all ages too.
+There are plenty of awesome rides, shows, food, and drinks for adults at the four theme parks and many resorts to ensure you have an awesome vacation.
+As a veteran of several grown-up trips, here are my best tips for making the most of your vacation to Walt Disney World for adults only.

 Don’t be self-conscious

-Even if friends and family back home think you’re a little weird for going to Disney World or Disneyland without kids, no one at the parks will care.
+Even if friends and family back home think you’re a little weird for going to Disney World without kids, no one at the parks will care.
 If you look around, you’ll see plenty of adults there by themselves from college-aged travelers to honeymooners to retired couples to intrepid solo travelers soaking up the magic on their own.
 And even if you were the only adults there sans children, everyone else would be too busy enjoying themselves to care.
 Don’t let worrying about what other people think of you put a damper on your fun.
+Sure, you don’t want to shove a kid out of the way so you’re first in line to meet Cinderella, but don’t hesitate to enjoy yourself and make the most of your time at the theme parks.

 Without kids, you’re not tied to a school vacation schedule so you can go at any time of the year.
-It’s no secret that the summer and holiday times are the most crowded at Disney parks.
-Although historically uncrowded seasons are seeing slightly more guests as more and more parents are willing to pull their kids out of school for vacation, you’ll still enjoy way less crowds than you would during peak seasons.
+It’s no secret that the summers and holiday times are the most crowded at Disney World.
+Although historically uncrowded seasons are seeing more guests as more and more parents are willing to pull their kids out of school for vacation, you’ll still enjoy waysmaller crowds than you would during peak seasons.
 I highly endorse late January-early February for low crowds and cooler temperatures.
 The downside of off-season visits is that more rides are closed for refurbishment during the slow seasons, so check the refurb schedule when planning your trip so you don’t miss out on a favorite because it’s not open.

 Unless you’re attending the Halloween party (You really should do this because it’s amazing.), adults aren’t allowed to dress up as characters in the parks.
 In light of this, allow me to introduce you to the wonderful world of Disney Bounding.
 Even though you can’t go in full Minnie Mouse gear, there’s nothing stopping you from pairing a cute red and white polka dot skirt with a black t-shirt and some Minnie ears.
 For a princess look, get a yellow skater dress, style your hair like Belle’s, and bring a fake rose.
 (Definitely go visit Gaston at the Magic Kingdom if you do this.)
 For guys, Prince Eric from the Little Mermaid is an easy one.
 Get some jeans or navy shorts, a red belt, and white shirt.
 Congrats, you’re ready to Disney Bound.
 Go take some awesome pictures in your carefully planned outfits.